 You can also look through a large window and watch cows being milked in the parlor.
 There's another viewing window in the building adjacent to the farm store where you can get a different view of the milking action.
 This is always a big hit with the kids and they really enjoy watching the how cows being milked.

-If you want to learn even more about life on the farm, they offer guided farm tours on Saturdays and Sundays at 11:30 am, 1 pm, and 2:45 pm.
-On the tours, you can learn about the history of the farm and how animals are cared for, pet babies in the nursery, and even try milking a cow by hand.
-Farm tours cost $20 for visitors ages 13 years and older and $10 for children 4 to 12; children 3 and under are free; a family pack for two adults and two children costs $50.
+If you want to learn even more about life on the farm, they offer guided farm tours, where you can learn about the history of the farm and how animals are cared for, pet babies in the nursery, and even try milking a cow by hand.
+A variety of tour packages are offered in conjunction with the pumpkin patch.
 Reserve your farm tour spots online, since tours often sell out in advance, especially during pumpkin patch season.

 You can spend the whole day out at McClelland's—grab some lunch, go on a farm tour, hunt for pumpkins and gourds in the pumpkin patch, play, and more.
 It's a great addition to the fall pumpkin patch lineup, and a lot of fun to visit.